 GitHub-recommended pglogical is a solid ETL choice if you need to connect Postgres databases to one of pglogical’s supported systems.

 2. Panoply (cloud ETL + data warehouse)

 Panoply makes it fast and easy for both developers and non-programmers to automatically pull data out of PostgreSQL.
 The Panoply all-in-one data pipeline is the only cloud ETL provider and data warehouse combination.
 Panoply doesn’t limit you to a few choices of BI tools to process your data.
-It connects to more than 100 popular tools.
+It connects to tons of popular tools.

 Automated Postgres data extraction, prep, and load to your tool of choice happens with just a few clicks and a login.
 Under the hood, Panoply uses an ELT approach instead of traditional ETL.
 Data ingestion is faster and more dynamic because you don’t have to wait for transformation to finish before you load your data.
 And Panoply builds managed cloud data warehouses for every user.
 So you won’t need to set up a separate destination to store all the data you pull from Postgres with Panoply’s ELT process.

 Panoply is an enterprise-level ETL that continuously uploads, processes, and streams your latest PostgreSQL data to your connected services.
 So your analytics and output always reflect the most relevant metrics.